Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## Dataset

 - `librispeech_corpus`: change this variable to point at your extracted LibriSpeech corpus.
-- `anoni_pool`: change this variable to the data directory in `data/` folder which will be used as anonymization pool of speakers.
-Please note that this directiry must be in Kaldi data format.
+- `libritts_corpus`: change this variable to the directory where you have extracted `train-other-500` subset of LibriTTS corpus.

 ## Modules